The NTNU System at the S&I Challenge 2025 SLA Open Track: Method

 \subsection{Speech grader}

 We draw on the pre-trained wav2vec 2.0 (W2V) encoder \cite{Baevski20-Wav2Vec2} to extract frame-level acoustic representations from raw speech input.
-Specifically, given an utterance corresponding to part $p$, we process the raw waveform $R_{A_p}$ through the W2V model to obtain latent frame-wise features $\mathbf{h}_{0:T-1} \in \mathbb{R}^d$.
-To derive an utterance-level representation, we apply attention pooling over the frame-level features:
+Specifically, given an utterance corresponding to part $p$, we process the raw waveform $R_{A_p}$ through the W2V model to obtain a sequence of latent vectors $\mathbf{h}_{0:T-1} \in \mathbb{R}^d$, where $T$ denotes the length of the sequence.
+To derive an utterance-level representation, we apply attention pooling \cite{safari20_interspeech} over the frame-level features:

-To enhance CEFR-level interpretability, we introduce a prototypical embedding module\cite{lo-etal-2024-effective} in which each learnable prototype vector $\mathbf{p}_j$ corresponds to a CEFR level $j$ observed during training.
-The similarity between the utterance vector $\mathbf{x}$ and each prototype is computed to yield a prototype-informed vector $\mathbf{s} = [s_1, s_2, \dots, s_N] \in \mathbb{R}^N$.
-Finally, the utterance vector $\mathbf{x}$ and the prototype-informed vector $\mathbf{s}$ are concatenated and passed through a single-layer MLP for proficiency prediction.
-We denote this scoring process by
+We then incorporate a prototypical embedding module \cite{lo-etal-2024-effective}, in which each learnable prototype vector $\mathbf{p}_j$ represents level $j$ and is initialized with the mean embedding of training examples labeled accordingly.
+The similarity between the utterance vector $\mathbf{x}$ and each prototype is computed using cosine similarity, resulting in a prototype-informed vector $\mathbf{s} = [s_1, s_2, \dots, s_N] \in \mathbb{R}^N$, where $N$ is the number of CEFR levels \cite{CefrCouncil2001_common} (i.e., $N=8$ in the Speak \& Improve Corpus).
+The utterance vector $\mathbf{x}$ and the similarity vector $\mathbf{s}$ are then concatenated and passed through a single-layer MLP to predict a continuous proficiency score: